bendaggers/gemini-fe/README.md

 ## Pending Items

+- Clickable Individual Transaction through modal

+## Future Features

+- Change Bootstrap Theme Colors
+- Log in for existing users

+## Completed Items

 - ~~Add notification for Form Validation~~
 - ~~Form Validation before submission~~
 - ~~Toast Notification~~

-## Future Features

-- Clickable Individual Transaction through modal
-- Create Validation if the form is valid or not.
-Submit button must be disabled or unclickable if not valid or initial state.
+- ~~Create Validation if the form is valid or not.
+Submit button must be disabled or unclickable if not valid or initial state.~~
-- Change Bootstrap Theme Colors
-- Log in for existing users